Main Content

 Douglas Elliman to acquire Teles Properties.
 Teles will be rebranded as Douglas Elliman in the fall.
 Until then, it will operate as Teles, a Douglas Elliman Real Estate Co.

-Word on the street is that Pacific Union, who just acquired John Aaroe Group, is eyeing Partner’s Trust Real Estate.
+Word on the street is that Pacific Union, which acquired John Aaroe Group, is eyeing Partner’s Trust Real Estate.
 Hall and Chambers (formerly Prudential California Realty) is now Coldwell Banker Hallmark Realty.

 Save over $3,000 annually just by packing your own lunch